KLVG-LD

 KLVG-LD (channel 6) is a low-power television station in Las Vegas, Nevada, United States.
 The station is owned by Obidia Porras.

 KLVG-LD is operated as a hybrid radio/TV station.
 The TV portion broadcasts in the ATSC 3.0 (NextGen TV) standard and airs programming from Diya TV.
-The radio station is broadcast at 87.75 MHz.
+The radio station is broadcast at 87.75 MHz, and airs K-Love.

 History

 The station began operations in 2002 as K67HK (channel 67) in St. George, Utah.
 It was built by the Trinity Broadcasting Network and broadcast TBN programs with 1.3 kW ERP.

 In early 2010, K67HK was bought by Obidia Porras of Victorville, California; Porras operated KUHD-LP and other "franken-FMs" that use VHF analog channel 6.
 Needing to vacate the 700 MHz band, K67HK moved to channel 6.
 Porras then relocated the channel from a transmitter site near Interstate 15 and Brigham Road to West Mountain Peak.
 In 2010, K67HK became KGHD-LP.
 KGHD embarked on a piecemeal relocation down I-15 to Las Vegas, starting with a September 2010 move to a facility near Overton, Nevada.
 Not long after, KGHD went off the air due to a malfunctioning generator.
 The generator had provided the only source of electrical service to the transmitter, leaving few solutions for the problem aside from finding a new home.
 KGHD filed another request to move in 2011 to a site at Apex, located on I-15 northeast of Las Vegas.
 However, its final relocation took place in 2013 to Black Mountain, the main television and radio transmitter site in Las Vegas.
 The Apex site's air conditioner had malfunctioned, jeopardizing the transmitter equipment.

 Once it was resituated, KGHD's first radio programming was a grupera format known as "La Primera"; during this time, Humberto Luna hosted the station's morning show, and the station (which, as a TV station, was required to broadcast video) aired a 30-minute video loop.
 After a period of silence which began in summer of 2015, KGHD returned in May 2016 as "La Raza" with a similar format.
 In 2020, the station changed names and operators, becoming "Fiesta 87.7 FM" (or "Fiesta Las Vegas") after it was acquired by Latino Hustle Group LLC.